 Java allows subclasses to override inherited methods, potentially causing difficulty in determining where in the hierarchy an invoked method is actually defined.
 An overriding method must specify the same name, parameter list, and return type as the method being overridden.
 The use of the keyword final in a method header will prevent the method from being overridden.
 For example, final String getDate will prevent getDate from being overridden in a subclass as the compiler will report an error if the method is overridden in a subclass.

-The iIssues arising from inheritance are absent when composition is used, especially when using library classes.
+The issues arising from inheritance are absent when composition is used, especially when using library classes.

 Apart from this mitigation to accidental or malicious overriding, all other vulnerabilities described in ISO/IEC 24772-1:2024 6.41 for single inheritance apply.

+Version 17 of Java finalized sealed classes that restrict the extension of that class by subclasses to subclasses permitted to do so either explicitly or by being defined in the same module.
+This restriction brought some order to the Java derivation hierarchies but introduced the vulnerability caused by late additions of subclasses in the same module not intended to be so permitted.

-Version 17 of Java finalized sealed classesPotential issues can arise when developers misuse the sealed feature for classes, leading to situations where the compiler cannot guarantee exhaustive checks for subclasses, potentially causing unexpected behavior in code that relies on inheritance hierarchies, especially when combined with pattern matching in switch statements.
+Potential issues can arise when developers misuse the sealed feature for classes, leading to situations where the compiler cannot guarantee exhaustive checks for subclasses, potentially causing unexpected behavior in code that relies on inheritance hierarchies, especially when combined with pattern matching in switch statements.
+(XXXCHECK!!!)

 If a sealed class does not explicitly list all permitted subclasses in its permits clause, and a new subclass is created outside the specified list, the compiler might not catch this as an error, potentially leading to unexpected behavior in code that assumes only the listed subclasses exist.
+(XXXMAYBE -- Check).

 For vulnerabilities associated with classes and . switch statements/expressions, see 6.27 … .